Charles H. Barth Jr.: Career

 Upon graduation in 1925, Barth was commissioned as a second lieutenant in the United States Army Corps of Engineers.
 He reported to Fort Humphreys, Virginia, for his first duty assignment, where he would also meet and marry his wife, Doris Speer.
 The following year, in 1926, he enrolled at Cornell University where he earned a degree in Engineering and graduated in June 1927.
 He then continued studies at the Engineer's Company Officers' School at Fort Humphreys.
 In July 1928, he became an instructor in the Department of Civil and Military Engineering at West Point and, on 19 July 1928, was promoted to first lieutenant.
 In his time as an instructor he taught both Chemistry and Electricity.

 In 1934 Barth was assigned to the 3rd Engineers in Hawaii, serving as Adjutant.
 The following year, in 1935, he was promoted to captain.
 He then was assigned to the Clock Tower in Rock Island, Illinois, where he served as the Military Assistant to the District Engineer.
 In 1939, he moved to Leavenworth, Kansas, where would attend the Command and General Staff School.
 Upon graduation in 1940, he would be assigned to assist with construction projects on the Panama Canal.
 At this assignment he served as Assistant Supervising Engineer, and Supervising Engineer of the Special Engineering Division.

 In 1942, Barth was hand picked by Lieutenant General Frank Maxwell Andrews to serve as the Assistant Chief of Staff, G-4, of the U.S. Army Forces in the Middle East.
 He remained in this role until 1943, where he would follow Andrews to London to the European Theater of Operations, United States Army, where he served as the chief of staff.

 Death and legacy

 In 1943, Andrews was summoned to Washington, D.C., by General George C. Marshall, the Chief of Staff of the United States Army.
 Barth went with him, the two hitching a ride with Hot Stuff (aircraft), a heavy bomber that was returning to the United States to complete a morale tour to help sell war bonds.
-On 3 May 1943 the flight crew had attempted to stop and land in Reykjavik, Iceland to refuel, however due to poor weather conditions they could not locate the runway.
-After several failed landing attempts, the plane crashed into the 1,600-foot-tall Mount Fagradalsfjall, near Grindavik.
+On 3 May 1943 the flight crew had attempted to stop and land in Reykjavík, Iceland, to refuel, however due to poor weather conditions they could not locate the runway.
+After several failed landing attempts, the plane crashed into the 1,600-foot-tall Mount Fagradalsfjall, near Grindavík.

 Barth Hall, headquarters of the Battle Command Training Center at Fort Leavenworth was named for both Barth and his father.
 As well, a star bearing Barth's name is located on the Princeton University War Memorial.